google/applied-machine-learning-intensive/v2/02_data/04_acquiring_data/slides.md

 <!--
 The first time you upload a file to an active lab you will see a warning telling you that the files won't stick around forever.
-Colab environments run for a fixed amount of time (less than a day) and then the runtime gets recycled.
+Colab environments run for a fixed amount of time (less than a day), and then the runtime gets recycled.

 For this class and for small data science and machine learning projects, this is okay.
 For longer-running projects, there are ways to point Colab at a different